aws-samples/cfn101-workshop/workshop/content/intermediate/templates/resource-dependencies/_index.md

 ```

-Follow the same procedure as above to create a new stack using `resource-dependencies-with-dependson.yaml`  template file.
-Make sure to provide a different stack name this time, for example `resource-dependencies-lab-dependson`.
+Follow the same steps as above to create a new stack using the `resource-dependencies-with-dependson.yaml` template file.
+Make sure to provide a different stack name, for example `resource-dependencies-lab-dependson`.
 Provide unique values for `BucketName` and `SNSTopicName` parameters, and create the stack.

 This time, your stack events should look different: